-Walter Payton Rookie Card Info
+Walter Payton Rookie Cards

 The 1976 Topps Walter Payton Rookie Card, #148, ranks right up there with Ken Griffey Jr’s 1989 Upper Deck as one of the greatest ‘portrait’ rookie cards of all time.
 The card features a very clear up-close picture of Walter’s face with his famous smile.
-This card, more than most, captures the essence of a man who was became so well respected that the NFL named its “man of the year” award after him.
+This card, more than most, captures the essence of a man who became so well respected that the NFL named its “man of the year” award after him.
 The award goes to one player every year for exhibiting excellence on and off the field.
 Like the recipients of his award, Walter Payton was excellent both on and off the field, and his rookie card makes an excellent addition to any collection.

 Walter Payton’s greatness is not questioned; he is found on any list of greatest running backs ever, but there are other factors that make his 1976 Topps rookie card so sought after by collectors – especially when it’s in near perfect condition:

 - Walter Payton was as universally liked as any player in any sport: There was not much to dislike about Walter Payton.
-He had an incredible reputation among fans, coaches and fellow players.
+He had an incredible reputation among fans, coaches, and fellow players.
 His work ethic was legendary and he had incredible success on the field.
-But, despite all of his success, he was humble and soft spoken, always carrying himself like a true gentleman.
+But, despite all of his success, he was humble and soft-spoken, always carrying himself like a true gentleman.
 He was very charismatic and always had a smile on his face that allowed fans to “feel” his love for the game of football.
-When a football player is this well liked, it certainly helps the collectability (and the value) of his cards.
+When a football player is this well-liked, it certainly helps the collectability (and the value) of his cards.

-- 1976 Topps Football was not very high quality: As with any old key card, condition is key.
-The quality of Topps cards in the mid 1970s was generally poor.
+- 1976 Topps Football was not very high quality: As with any old key card, the condition is key.
+The quality of Topps cards in the mid-1970s was generally poor.
 It was common to get cards directly out of packs with issues such as poor print quality or bad centering.
 This is good news if you’re hoping to pick an imperfect Walter Payton rookie up for your collection at a discount, but it’s bad news if you have your heart set on a high-grade example of the card because you’ll be paying top dollar.

 - Year: 1976